In this article

-Once you have solidified an offer on a home, The Moreira Team will work with you to figure out your closing costs.
+Once you have solidified an offer on a home, The Moreira Team will work with you to figure out your closing costs, how much they will be and who will pay them.

 Closing Cost Calculator